unicef/publicgoods-toolkit/introduction.md

- * Open Content - this is content in any media that may to some degree be freely copied, displayed, modified or distributed, much like open source software.
+ * Open Content - this is content in any media that may to some degree be freely copied, displayed, modified or distributed, much like open-source software.
 The most popular open content licenses are the Creative Commons licenses.

  * Open Data - these are datasets that may be freely copied and